RikuX43/Beginnings/README.md

-# Beginnings
+# Netcar
-My starter programs
+My starter program for the netcat utility.